fuzziqersoftware/newserv/README.md

 - PSOBB is not well-tested and likely will disconnect or misbehave when clients try to use unimplemented features.
 - Fix some edge cases on the BB proxy server (e.g. make sure Change Ship does the right thing, which is not the same as what it should do on V2/V3).
 - PSOX is not tested at all.
-- Patches currently are platform-specific but not version-specific.
+- Memory patches currently are platform-specific but not version-specific.
 This makes them quite a bit harder to write and use properly.
 - Find a way to silence audio in RunDOL.s.
 Some old DOLs don't reset audio systems at load time and it's annoying to hear the crash buzz when the GC hasn't actually crashed.
 - Implement private and overflow lobbies.
 - Enforce client-side size limits (e.g. for 60/62 commands) on the server side as well.
 (For 60/62 specifically, perhaps transform them to 6C/6D if needed.)